 Destroy the infected foliage, on no account compost it.

-Spray with a suitable copper based fungicide before symptoms occur and every ten days thereafter.
+Spray the haulms with a suitable copper based fungicide before symptoms occur and every ten days thereafter.

 Spraying will not prevent infection, but may slow it down and save the crop.